dkruces/kdevops/docs/kdevops-autorefs.md

 the Linux canon trees.

-When you run `make menuconfig` the latest Linux releases from the Linux canon trees are updated updated automatically to ensure you can always build and boot the latest major Linux kernels.
+When you run `make menuconfig` the latest Linux releases from the Linux canon trees are updated automatically to ensure you can always build and boot the latest major Linux kernels.
 If [kernel.org](kernel.org) is unreachable the existing static Kconfig files are used.
-By default, the files which define the refs for the canon trees are not updated if they are they are less than 24 hours old.
+By default, the files which define the refs for the canon trees are not updated if they are are less than 24 hours old.

 To support more development trees kdevops supports static references defined in yaml files, used to dynamically generate Kconfig files to support trees other